|Roger H. Vartabedian (#46794830)|

 I am retired from the U. S. Air Force and now retired from the State of California and drawing my Social Security.
 Now my hobbies are fishing and genealogy researching.

 I have located some very famous people in my mother's lineage (Aaron Burr, General John Bidwell and some others) and this makes looking at history a bit different.
+On my mother's side I have lineage going back 32 generations in Wales.
+Still much more investigating to do.

 I enjoy looking for the smaller and older cemeteries to photograph and enter information into Find A Grave.
 Many in my new area are over 150 years old.